 I like to repurpose all sorts of plastic containers, bottles, and jars.
 Often the original contents is covered by a paper, foil, or plastic seal.
 No matter how carefully I remove the seal, I sometimes have remnants of the seal stuck to the edges of the container.
-It is unsightly and unsanitary.
-Does anyone have tips for removing it?
-I have tried soaking, scraping, Goo Gone, vegetable oil, etc. The foil seals are the worst.

 I guess it's just scraping but I use one of those plastic pamper chef scrapers for things like that.
 I would guess the goo gone doesn't work well on the foil ones because it's harder for the goo gone to penetrate the foil to get to the glue.
 Soaking in hot water, scraping and then maybe goo gone any remaining stickiness is what I do.
 It can be surprisingly difficult, though.